xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 * Python: Python 3.11.1 64bit for Mac
 * Matlab: R2022b

-Running the R scripts requires the following:
+Running the R scripts requires that the following packages are installed:

 * tidyverse=2.0.0
 * haven=2.5.2